wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_state_subscribeRuntimeVersion.md

 ---
-title: dot:state_subscribeRuntimeVersion \[POST\] {disallowed}
+title: dot:state_subscribeRuntimeVersion  {disallowed} - Polkadot
-description: Retrieves the runtime version via subscription
+description: Example code for the dot:state_subscribeRuntimeVersion  {disallowed} json-rpc method. Сomplete guide on how to use dot:state_subscribeRuntimeVersion  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters